 Space and light are two of the most essential elements of luxury, and the BMW M5 offers both in spades.
 The windows and doors are large, making visibility, ingress, and egress easy.
 As alluded to earlier, the 5 Series has grown over the years and is now the perfect size.
 Front passengers get 41.4 inches of legroom and 40.7 inches of headroom.
 The rear legroom is ample at 36.5 inches, and the headroom is more than enough at 38.5 inches.

-The rear center seat is wide enough to accommodate Slenderman, but the driveshaft tunnel means there's virtually no legroom.
+The center rear seat is wide enough to accommodate Slenderman, but the transmission tunnel means there's virtually nowhere for him to put his legs.
 You could put someone there for a short trip, but the M5 works much better as a four-seater.

 BMW is very good at making subtle changes to its M models.
 Apart from the model-specific shifter and M buttons, you get the famous M colors stitched into the steering wheel and subtle M badges in the front seatbacks.
 The seats are clad in Merino leather as standard.
 The good news is there's no reason to go above the no-cost selection, as the three available color combinations already cater to a broad audience.
 You can go full Black or choose Aragon Brown as the dominant seat color with black inserts.
 If you don't have small kids, the Silverstone and Black combination looks sensational.

 To unlock the upgraded full Merino leather interior, you have to add the $3,350 Executive Package, which adds front and rear heated seats, front-seat ventilation, and a massage function for the occupants up front, in addition to other extras like soft-close doors.
 Other than the cost of the Executive Package, the full Merino leather cabin requires another $3,500 for the fancier Silverstone, Aragon Brown, Black/Midrand Beige (M5 Competition only), and full Black interiors.